sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 ### GPU
-There are no GPUs on Apocrita, but there is one node attached to Taurus with 2 NVidia C2070 GPU cards in it.
+There are no GPUs on Apocrita, but there is one node attached to Taurus with two NVidia C2070 GPU cards in it.

-## 3. SSH Keys
+## 2. SSH Keys

 ### Keys
 You can set up a pair of SSH keys for a more secure as well as password-less login to Apocrita.
 This is done by having a private key on your machine, and a matching public key on the remote server, when you try to log in these two match up and let you in without having to type the user password.
 The private key should never be shared with anyone as it will allow that person access to your login.
 This is why you should always **protect your private key** with a passphrase.